pretix/pretix-docs/docs/tutorial/getting-started.md

 The name of the company, association or institution that you want to organize events for goes in the field on the top right.
 Below that, please enter a short form of the organization's name.
 This short form will be used for the URL where your events can be found.
-Let's say, for example, that you're working for a cooperative named Awesome Event Corporation.
+For this tutorial, we are going to create an account for our Example Organization.
-In this case, you will enter "Awesome Event Corporation" into the company name field, and "awesome-corp" into the short form field.
+So we will enter "Example Organization" into the company name field, and "ex-org" into the short form field.
-This means that all the events you create will be found at [https://pretix.eu/awesome-corp/](https://pretix.eu/awesome-corp/ "https://pretix.eu/awesome-corp/") in the future.
+This means that all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) in the future.

-You can also use a custom domain.
+It is also possible to use a custom domain.
-Simply proceed with signup now and contact us afterwards.
+If you want to use a custom domain with pretix, simply proceed with signup now and contact us afterwards.

-!!!
-Note

-    The short form may only contain letters, numbers, dots and dashes.
-    __It may not contain spaces.__ It may not contain special characters.
-    Spaces and special characters would render the URL invalid.
+{% include "note-short-form.md" %}

 Once you have filled out the form, please also read our privacy policy and our terms of service.
 They are both linked on this page.